gdepeute/dae.notes/estaff.notes.md

 - Crisis24/Palantir
   - Been supporting their efforts and trying to get to the bottom of their requests
   - Fundamentally it's access to the historical hazards which we can add to the existing API gateway with new role
-  - And a set of layers which we need to proxy (investigating MapProxy and others),
+  - And a set of layers which we need to proxy (investigating MapProxy and others), fronted by NGINX behind the API gateway with yet another new role type.
+Have ask Michelle to think about granularity of roles (groups of layers?) so we can be determine how to implement
+- Cleaned up some oganizations
+  - OW/Marsh
+  - MapFre
+  - Sitecore
+  - USGLC

 # EStaff 3/20/23